 Demand for mortgages has been substantial lately, and lenders are having to manage how they cope with the number of applications they process.

 Other lenders have faced similarly high levels of demand.
 ‘In one day, Accord Mortgages received as many applications as they would normally expect over a two-week period,’ says Phil.
 ‘Aware that they wouldn’t have the capacity to cope with such demand, they announced they were withdrawing from the 90 per cent loan to value market.
-On seeing this announcement, Virgin Money and Clydesdale Bank clearly saw the prospect of a significant increase in demand and also took the decision to withdraw their 90 per cent loan to value products.’
+Virgin Money and Clydesdale Bank clearly saw the prospect of a significant increase in demand and also took the decision to withdraw their 90 per cent loan to value products.’

 Phil adds: ‘This currently leaves only HSBC as the only mainstream lender (at the time of writing) lending at 90 per cent loan to value.’